 There are common misconceptions about what autonomous cars can do and what it takes to make them a reality.
 Suffice to say, a self-driving car is not as simple as a smartphone on wheels.
-NXP President Kurt Sievers cut through the hype during a during a keynote at IAA /Frankfurt Motor Show 2019, one of the world’s largest automotive events and platform for new mobility concepts.
+NXP President Kurt Sievers cut through the hype during a keynote at IAA /Frankfurt Motor Show 2019, one of the world’s largest automotive events and platform for new mobility concepts.

 The often-cited autonomous car fatalities are not due to the absence of 5G connectivity or bandwidth shortages, the lack of computing power or the infant capabilities of artificial intelligence or machine learning.